AG7GN/networking/hamwan-arden-home-README.md

 		set firewall modify POLICY_ROUTE rule 20 destination group network-group HAMWAN_NETS set firewall modify POLICY_ROUTE rule 20 modify table 88

 1. Let's make sure that any tunnels from a __Tunnel Client__ on your local AREDN node to a __Tunnel Server__ elsewhere are built through the HamWAN path rather than via our regular ISP.
-AREDN tunnel client traffic will come from 192.168.77.2, the IP address of our AREDN node's WAN interface, and be sent to a destination port of `5525`, which we set earlier in `port-group AREDN_TUNNEL`.
+AREDN tunnel client traffic will come from `192.168.77.2`, the IP address of our AREDN node's WAN interface, and be sent to a destination port of `5525`.

-		set firewall modify POLICY_ROUTE rule 30 action modify set firewall modify POLICY_ROUTE rule 30 description 'AREDN Tunnel Client Traffic via HamWAN' set firewall modify POLICY_ROUTE rule 30 source address 192.168.77.2 set firewall modify POLICY_ROUTE rule 30 protocol tcp set firewall modify POLICY_ROUTE rule 30 destination group port-group AREDN_TUNNEL set firewall modify POLICY_ROUTE rule 30 modify table 88
+		set firewall modify POLICY_ROUTE rule 30 action modify set firewall modify POLICY_ROUTE rule 30 description 'AREDN Tunnel Client Traffic via HamWAN' set firewall modify POLICY_ROUTE rule 30 source address 192.168.77.2 set firewall modify POLICY_ROUTE rule 30 protocol tcp set firewall modify POLICY_ROUTE rule 30 destination port 5525 set firewall modify POLICY_ROUTE rule 30 modify table 88

-1. Let's set up a policy for handling traffic to/from a local AREDN __Tunnel Server__, should you decide to set one up (details later in this document).
+1. Let's set up a policy for handling traffic to/from local AREDN services you might want set up on your ARDEN router and have them be reachable via HamWAN.
+For example, you might want to configure an a __tunnel server__.
+There are instructions for setting up a tunnel server later in this document.

-		set firewall modify POLICY_ROUTE rule 40 action modify set firewall modify POLICY_ROUTE rule 40 description 'AREDN Tunnel Server Traffic via HamWAN' set firewall modify POLICY_ROUTE rule 40 source address 192.168.77.2 set firewall modify POLICY_ROUTE rule 40 protocol tcp set firewall modify POLICY_ROUTE rule 40 source group port-group AREDN_TUNNEL set firewall modify POLICY_ROUTE rule 40 modify table 88
+		set firewall modify POLICY_ROUTE rule 40 action modify set firewall modify POLICY_ROUTE rule 40 description 'AREDN Services Traffic via HamWAN' set firewall modify POLICY_ROUTE rule 40 source address 192.168.77.2 set firewall modify POLICY_ROUTE rule 40 protocol tcp set firewall modify POLICY_ROUTE rule 40 source group port-group AREDN_SERVICES set firewall modify POLICY_ROUTE rule 40 modify table 88

 1. Tell the ER-X to apply this `POLICY_ROUTE` to packets arriving inbound on ports `eth1` and `eth3`, and commit and save our changes: